 Despite the fact that it doesn’t expect high volume sales, Volkswagen will not offer any sales incentives for the e-Golf a.k.a. the electric version of the Golf.
 As a result, there will be no batter-hire scheme like that offered by Renault for its electric models, or any system of credits that gives owners access to combustion-engined cars for longer trips, available for the BMW i range.

-The first deliveries of the e-Golf arrived at the end of August in the United Kingdom, and the electric car will be available for 25,845 GBP after the Government’s 5,000 GBP low-CO2 grant.
-Still, Volkswagen will offer the e-Golf for 229 GBP a month on a PCP plan.
+The first deliveries of the VW e-Golf arrived at the end of August in the United Kingdom, and the electric car will be available for GBP25,845 after the UK government’s low-carbon dioxide grant of GBP5,000.
+Still, Volkswagen will offer the e-Golf for GBP229 a month on a PCP plan.

-According to the manufacturer, the e-Golf customers are likely to be fleets and sales will be in the hundreds rather than the thousands.
-For those who don’t know, the e-Golf uses an electric motor that produces 115 hp (85 kW) and 270 Nm of torque.
+According to the manufacturer, the VW e-Golf customers are likely to be fleets and sales will be in the hundreds rather than the thousands.
+For those who don’t know, the e-Golf uses an electric motor that produces 115 hp (85 kW) of max motive power and 270 Nm of peak torque.